CCPM-IO/.github/CODE_OF_CONDUCT.md

   Members of the CCPM TIS community should be respectful when dealing with other members as well as with people outside the CCPM TIS community.

 - **Be careful in the words you choose to use.** We are a community of professionals, and we conduct ourselves professionally.
-  Be kind to others
+  Be kind to others.
-  Do not insult or put down other participants Harassment and other exclusionary behavior aren't acceptable This includes, but is not limited to:
+  Do not insult or put down other participants.
+  Harassment and other exclusionary behavior aren't acceptable.
+  This includes, but is not limited to:

   - Violent threats or language directed against another person.